Binary Input and Output¶

 File Format Option for Loading/Unloading Binary Values¶

-Separate from the input and output format parameters, Snowflake provides the BINARY_FORMAT file format option to use when loading data into or unloading data from Snowflake tables.
+Separate from the binary input and output session parameters, Snowflake provides the BINARY_FORMAT file format option, which can be used to explicitly control binary formatting when loading data into or unloading data from Snowflake tables.

-This option can be set to HEX, BASE64, or UTF-8 (case-insensitive).
+This option can be set to HEX, BASE64, or UTF-8 (values are case-insensitive).
 The option affects both data loading and unloading and, similar to other file format options, can be specified in a number of ways:

 - In a named file format, which can then be referenced in a named stage or directly in a COPY command.